justinjakowski/caf-samples/dt-to-iaas.md

 ### Current app

-- The DevTest VMs for the two applications are running on VMs is tiered across a VMs (**WEBVMDEV**,  **SQLVMDEV**, **OSTICKETWEBDEV**, **OSTICKETMYSQLDEV**).
+- The DevTest VMs for the two applications are running on VMs (**WEBVMDEV**,  **SQLVMDEV**, **OSTICKETWEBDEV**, **OSTICKETMYSQLDEV**).
 These VMs are used for development prior to code being promoted to the production VMs.
 - The VMs are located on VMware ESXi host **contosohost1.contoso.com** (version 6.5).
 - The VMware environment is managed by vCenter Server 6.5 (**vcenter.contoso.com**), running on a VM.
 - Contoso has an on-premises data center (contoso-datacenter), with an on-premises domain controller (**contosodc1**).

 ### Proposed architecture

-- Since the VMs are used for DevTest, the dev VMs in Azure will reside in the development resource group ContosoDevRG.
+- Since the VMs are used for DevTest, in Azure they will reside in the development resource group ContosoDevRG.
-- The VMs will be migrated to the primary Azure region (East US 2) and placed in the development network (VNET-DEV-EUS2).
+- The VMs will be migrated to the primary Azure region (East US 2) and placed in the development virtual network (VNET-DEV-EUS2).
 - The web front-end VMs will reside in the front-end subnet (DEV-FE-EUS2) in the development network.
 - The database VM will reside in the database subnet (DEV-DB-EUS2) in the development network.
 - The on-premises VMs in the Contoso data-center will be decommissioned after the migration is done.